 At a short drive from Wild Mahseer

 - Check out the duck that flies – White winged wood duck in Nameri National Park.
 Additionally, depending on the season, you might spot migratory birds here.
-If you are looking for a slice of adventure, head for trekking or river rafting along the Jia Bhoroli River or trekking can be done here.
+If you are looking for a slice of adventure, head for trekking or river rafting along the Jia Bhoroli River.

 - Kaziranga National Park – a world heritage site, the park hosts two-thirds of the world’s Great One-horned rhinoceros.